bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 It doesn't provide additional information.
 It makes it even harder to do the analysis.
 And I did the analysis with the precision and the only real difficulty with the tunnel is this is how do you set the precision and what I realized for normal coinjoins you can set the precision as the mining fee because the mining fees the maximum amount one participant can pay.
-With joint market transactions, it's mining fee plus a random, I don't know what it should be, random whatever the joint market transaction agreement was on the fees that the taker pays for the makers.
+With JoinMarket transactions, it's mining fee plus a random, I don't know what it should be, random whatever the JoinMarket transaction agreement was on the fees that the taker pays for the makers.
 On Wasabi it's a mining fee plus 1% and that produces a bunch of unreliability, of course.
 So, yeah, I don't see how it would provide more information.